 So what is voice search?
 Voice search makes it just a bit easier for us to find the resources and answers we need to make purchasing decisions by allowing us to input our searches audibly instead of typing them up.
 And because of this added layer of convenience, this won’t be going away any time soon.
 Organizations will have to consider this factor when optimizing their websites and webpages for SEO.

-Voice search is still new, so many of us marketers are still trying to wrap our head around how it works and its vast potential.
+Voice search is still new, so many of us marketers are still trying to wrap our heads around how it works and its vast potential.
 The good news is that getting ahead of the game now will put you one step ahead of your competitors.
 Optimizing your website for this new search medium will give your SEO a huge boost and provide a more enjoyable customer journey and user experience.
 Most importantly, your sales and revenue could potentially skyrocket.

 What Is Voice Search?